The working dead: The security risks of outdated Linux kernels

 The kernel is there to make things easy.
 It makes interactions between components more abstract, which means software developers don’t need to know about the inner workings of hardware or RAM to be able to create software that writes to a file, for example.

-I I’m a programmer and I want to save a text file, in just about every programming language the process is similar:
+Say I’m a programmer and I want to save a text file, in just about every programming language the process is similar:

 Open “cheesecake recipe.txt” for writing